getdirty75/asymetrics/src/articles/malongs-round-up-1st-playlist.md

 ---
 templateKey: blog-post
-title: Malong's Round-Up - 1st Playlist
+title: Malong's Round-Up - 1st Mixtape
-teaser: A regular selection of 13 tracks to make you feel fine!
+teaser: A regular selection of 13 tracks in no particular order, preference of genre, or other purpose but to make you feel fine!
 featuredimage: /img/theasymetrics_malong_roundup1.jpg
 author: Malong
 categories: mixtapes